ma496/EasyForNet/README.md

 - `-n {name}`: Specifies the name of the new project.
 - `-o {path}`: (Optional) Specifies the output directory for the new project.

-## Changing Connection Strings
+## Change Connection Strings

 By default, the FastEndpointsTool sets up connection strings for PostgreSQL in the `appsettings.json` and `appsettings.Testing.json` files.
 To change the connection strings, follow these steps:

+1. Go to Source directory, create `appsettings.Development.json` file copy from `appsettings.json` and update the connection string.

-1. Open the `appsettings.json` file and locate the `ConnectionStrings` section.
-Update the `DefaultConnection` string with your PostgreSQL connection details:
+2. Open the `appsettings.Development.json` file.
+Update the `DefaultConnection` and `Hangfire` connection strings with your PostgreSQL connection details:

     ```json
     {